 Car accident injuries can range from minor to deadly.
-If the at-fault driver was breaking the law and caused serious injuries during the accident, they can severe penalties.
-What’s considered a serious injury in a car accident is defined under Georgia law, as we’ll cover below.
+If the at-fault driver was breaking the law and caused severe injuries during the accident, they can incur severe penalties for their actions.
+What’s considered a serious injury in a car accident is defined under Georgia law.

-Under Georgia Code § 40-6-394, someone will be guilty of “serious injury by vehicle” if they were driving under the influence or engaging in reckless driving and caused injuries that:
+Under the Official Code of Georgia Annotated (OCGA) §40-6-394, a driver is guilty of causing serious injury by vehicle if they were driving under the influence (DUI) or engaging in reckless driving and caused injuries that: